Cubital Tunnel Syndrome

 - Check if the nerve is irritated by tapping over the nerve at the funny bone.
 If irritated, a shock is felt in the little and ring fingers.

-- Check movement in neck, shoulder, elbow, and wrist to see if different positions instigate symptoms.
+- Check neck, shoulder, elbow, and wrist movement to see if different positions instigate symptoms.

 There are several nonsurgical treatment options available for cubital tunnel syndrome.
 Your physician may recommend some or all of the following:

 - Non-steroidal anti-inflammatory medicines.
-Medications, like Advil & Motrin (ibuprofen) and Aleve (naproxen) may be recommended, which can help reduce swelling around the nerve.
+Medications like Advil & Motrin (ibuprofen) and Aleve (naproxen) may be recommended, which can help reduce swelling around the nerve.
+They should only be used as directed and not for extended periods unless directed by your healthcare provider.

 - Nerve gliding exercises.
 Exercises to help the ulnar nerve slide through the cubital tunnel at the elbow can improve symptoms.
 These exercises can also help prevent stiffness in the arm and wrist.

 - Bracing or splinting.
-Your physician may prescribe a padded brace or splint to wear at night to keep your elbow in a straight position, decreasing pressure.
+Your physician may prescribe a padded brace or splint to wear at night to keep your elbow straight, decreasing pressure.
+This often proves especially effective in preventing movement during sleep.

 Your Florida Orthopaedic Institute physician may recommend a surgical treatment to take the pressure off the nerve if nonsurgical methods have not improved your condition, the ulnar nerve is very compressed, or if nerve compression has caused muscle weakness or damage.
 The surgical treatments currently available include:

 - Ulnar nerve anterior transportation.
-This procedure, unlike cubital tunnel release, corrects the nerve’s location if it has slid out from behind the bony ridge of the medial epicondyle.
+Unlike cubital tunnel release, this procedure corrects the nerve’s location if it has slid out from behind the bony ridge of the medial epicondyle.
 During this procedure, the nerve is moved to lie either under the skin but on top of the muscle (subcutaneous transposition), under the muscle (sub-muscular transportation), or within the muscle (intermuscular transportation).

 - Medial epicondylectomy.
-In this procedure, part of the medial epicondyle is removed, releasing the nerve.
+This procedure removes part of the medial epicondyle, releasing the nerve.
 This technique will prevent the nerve from getting caught on the boney ridge of the medial epicondyle and stretching when your elbow is bent.

 Areas of Focus